richiejp/lm-command-sdk/README.md

 - Ragel: http://colm.net/open-source/ragel
 - A C compiler: e.g. gcc, clang, msvc; Clang is the default

-To build the whole library from the Ragel sources up, run `scons -Q` in the root directory.
+To build the whole library from the Ragel sources up, run `scons` in the root directory.
 *If you are not using Clang, set the `CC` variable in src/SConscript*

 There are also some optional dependencies and build options: